 Stay connected with us

-Our receptionists have now returned on a flexible furlough basis and we continue to check messages on a daily basis.
-If you need any advice or information, please leave a message with your name and number and one of us will call you back by the next working day at the latest.
+Our receptionists are now at work on a daily basis.
+If you need any advice or information, please call.
+If no-one can get to the phone, pleave a message with your name and number and one of us will call you back by the next working day at the latest.

 To support your self-care, we have been posting a few links and videos of our favourite health care tips and exercises.
 You can find some of them here on our website, or you can have a look at Jo’s posts on our Facebook page.

 If you need a more in-depth consideration of an issue, we can set up a free 15minute telephone consultation with you.

 If you are concerned that you or someone in your family might have the virus, you can use the NHS 111 Online service to check the symptoms and to get the latest advice on looking after yourself and your loved ones.